 The Pressure that led to the Fall

-I think you may have figured out by now though that a little tummy owie wasn't going to keep me down, and even though I was never able to reclaim my starting spot for the entire year, we went on to Elite 8 in the NCAA Tournament, a trade off I would make every time! #TeamFirst, baby.
+I never reclaimed my starting spot that entire year, but we went on to Elite 8 in the NCAA Tournament, a trade off I would make every time! #TeamFirst, baby.

 Our new coach, who remains as the current coach for the UAA women's team, had to go to intramural games to find us a couple more players so we could even practice 5 on 5.

-Against all odds, we somehow managed to have a winning season (17-10) a record I felt more proud of than any previous because it required excellence on every level from many people.
+Against all odds, we somehow managed to have a winning season (17-10), which was a record I felt more proud of than any year previous because it required excellence on every level from many people.
 A true team effort, and perhaps another story for another time!

 Five Key Lessons Learned

-This is one of thousands of student athlete experiences in one sport, and it is my only wish by sharing my story that it helps young student athletes overcome their own Ninja Warrior walls in sports and in life, because I will tell you right now, those experiences have had immense impact on how I handle things in my now, adult (is that a GRAY HAIR?!) daily life.
+This is one of thousands of student athlete experiences in one sport, and it is my only wish by sharing my story that it helps young student athletes overcome their own Ninja Warrior walls in sports and in life.